 It shows company staff ways they can be more productive.

-It's a great way to screen job seekers for job and culture fit before putting them through a hiring process.
+It's a great way to screen potential hires for job and company culture fit before putting them through a hiring process.

 It helps your team understand each other better and find ways to collaborate more efficiently.